Cyclone Giri: Preparations

 Shortly after Giri was classified a very severe cyclonic storm, warnings were issued for the coastline of Myanmar.
 Relative to the storm's intensity, preparations were minimal; however, this was because forecasters did not anticipate Giri to strengthen as quickly as it did.
 The greatest fear of the residents was the aftermath of the storm.
 There were concerns that the cyclone could cause devastation similar to that of Cyclone Nargis in May 2008 which killed an estimated 140,000 people in the Irrawaddy Delta.
 The chief of the Myanmar Climate Change Watch, a branch within the Myanmar Meteorology and Hydrology Department, urged people to move to higher grounds and into sturdy buildings as a storm surge up to 3.6 m (12 ft) was anticipated.
 Warnings of the storm were constantly broadcast through television, radio and newspapers.
 In Sittwe, the capital of Rakhine State, authorities used loudspeakers to warn residents about Cyclone Giri.
 According to the military junta, an estimated 53,000 are believed to have evacuated Kyaukphyu before the arrival of the storm.

-Even though the storm wasn't expected to hit Bangladesh, the Bangladesh Meteorological Department issued storm signal five, "danger level", at ports of Cox's Bazar and Chittagong.
+Even though the storm was not expected to hit Bangladesh, the Bangladesh Meteorological Department issued storm signal five, "danger level", at ports of Cox's Bazar and Chittagong.
 Ships and vessels were also asked to return to shore quickly.
 On October 23, the warning signals were lowered as the threat from Giri diminished.